ryanmcdermott/katas/README.md

 # cs-katas

 These are [katas](https://en.wikipedia.org/wiki/Kata_(programming) written in C++.
-They contain everything from common data structures, algorithms, and interview questions.
+They contain everything from common data structures, algorithms, and programming problems.

 Follow the instructions in the following order to build and test a kata.